mmbman/Katagiri/jewel-mirror-awareness.md

 But there is still a trace of the experience left behind.

-So we have to go beyond, to the fith rank, the attained within integration.
+So we have to go beyond, to the fifth rank, the attained within integration.

 Integration.

 That is the final goal of our practice.
 When you reach the fifth rank your practice becomes very quiet and gentle and also very stable, like a diamond.

 But it is very quiet.
 Not conspicuous.
 Not showy.

 Regardless of whether people can see it or not, or whether you can get a reward from the practice or not, your practice just proceeds.
 At that time it is called Nirvana.
-It is not Something that you should try to see, or try to get, or try to discuss.
+It is not something that you should try to see, or try to get, or try to discuss.

 No.